 Call +44 (0) 161 660 6050 to discuss your reading and likely penalties.

 Before your hearing, gather documents that help your case: character references, evidence of employment, medical records if relevant, and anything showing your personal circumstances.
-If you’re instructing a solicitor, do this early so we can prepare proper mitigation.
+If you’re instructing a solicitor, do this early so they can prepare proper mitigation.

 First time drink driving offence UK cases are heard in magistrates’ courts.
 You’ll appear before either a district judge or a panel of three magistrates.

 If you’re pleading guilty (which is appropriate if you were over the limit and there’s no procedural defence), the hearing is straightforward.
 The prosecutor outlines the facts, your solicitor presents mitigation, and the magistrates decide your sentence.
+Most hearings take 30-60 minutes, and you’ll know the outcome on the same day.

 Magistrates may sentence you immediately or adjourn for a pre-sentence report.
 For most first-time offenders, they’ll be sentenced on the day.

 When they announce your sentence, pay attention to the exact terms of your ban and any conditions attached to other orders.
 If you don’t understand something, ask your solicitor or the court clerk.
+Your driving ban starts immediately, so arrange alternative transport home from court.

 Simply needing your licence for work, childcare, or convenience does not count as a special reason.
 Courts hear these arguments daily and reject them.
 Only genuinely exceptional circumstances qualify.